DenisCarriere/geocoder/docs/providers/GeoNames.rst

 GeoNames
 ========

-GeoNames is mainly using REST webservices.
-Find nearby postal codes / reverse geocoding This service comes in two flavours.
-You can either pass the lat/long or a postalcode/placename.
+GeoNames is mainly using REST APIs.
+It offers 40 different webservices, listed with examples in its `overview <http://www.geonames.org/export/ws-overview.html>`_

+Geocoder provides you with various methods for different purposes:

-Using Geocoder you can retrieve GeoNames's geocoded data from GeoNames REST Web Services.
+- (geocode) retrieve GeoNames's geocoded data from a query string, and various filters
+- (details) retrieve all geonames data for a given *geonames_id*
+- (children) retrieve the hierarchy of a given *geonames_id*
+- (hierarchy) retrieve all children for a given *geonames_id*

 Geocoding
 ~~~~~~~~~